grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

 = PixelYourSite 3.0.2 =

+* Fixing PHP warnings and errors

+* Fixing encoding problems

+* Fixing incompatibility with some themes

+= PixelYourSite 3.0.2 =